The noncommutative Poisson bracket and the deformation of the family algebras: Further topics: Mackey's analogue and The quantization of the family algebras

 In 1975 G. Mackey (\cite{Mackey1975}) studied the analogies between the representations of a semisimple Lie group $G$ and those of its Cartan motion group $G_c$.
-Moreover, as we have mentioned in the introduction, N. Higson find the relation between family algebras and Mackey's analogue in \cite{Higson2011}.
+Later N. Higson find the relation between family algebras and Mackey's analogue in \cite{Higson2011} as we have mentioned in the introduction.

-\begin{rmk} In fact, Higson introduced the \textit{spherical Hecke algebras} $\mathcal{R}(\mathfrak{g},\tau)$ and $\mathcal{R}(\mathfrak{g}_c,\tau)$ respectively.
+\begin{rmk} In fact, Higson introduced the \emph{spherical Hecke algebras} $\mathcal{R}(\mathfrak{g},\tau)$ and $\mathcal{R}(\mathfrak{g}_c,\tau)$ respectively.
 These algebras have the importance that the irreducible $\mathcal{R}(\mathfrak{g},\tau)$ modules are $1$-$1$ correspondent to irreducible $(\mathfrak{g},K)$-modules of $G$ with nonzero $\tau$-isotypical component, and the similar result holds for $\mathcal{R}(\mathfrak{g}_c,\tau)$.
 When $G$ is complex semisimple, Higson proved that the spherical Hecke algebras are isomorphic to the family algebras.
 For details see \cite{Higson2011}. \end{rmk}

 Let $\mathfrak{h}\subset \mathfrak{g}$ be the Cartan subalgebra.
-Higson also constructed the \textit{generalized Harish-Chandra homomorphisms}:
+Higson also constructed the \emph{generalized Harish-Chandra homomorphisms}:

 and relates them to the admissible duals of $G$ and $G_c$ with minimal $K$-type $\tau$.

 The Mackey's analogue for admissible dual of complex semisimple $G$ has the following form: \begin{thm}[\cite{Higson2011}, Section 8] Under the identification $U(\mathfrak{h})\cong S(\mathfrak{h})$, the two homomorphisms $\text{GHC}_{\tau}$ and $\text{GHC}_{\tau,c}$ has the same image. \end{thm}